acmutd/hackportal/docs/registration-setup.md

 <br/>

 ## Question Types
-The config allows for several types of questions: text input, number input, checkbox, dropdown, text area, and datalist.
+The config allows for several types of questions: text input, number input, checkbox, dropdown, text area.
 Question types are represented as arrays of specific questions and are held within an object.

 ### Sample question types with questions